jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- extract stories so we can do real HMR and have more control over props for each component in a Story, place in `.kitbook/stories`
+- automatically analyze component for props
-- cleanup page files and loads now that routes are not copied into projects
+- solve build error: cleanup page files and loads now that routes are not copied into projects
--
 - test in other projects using `kitbook: file:../../../kitbook/packages/kitbook/package`

 - variant grid